Mukesh Bansal

 Mukesh Bansal (born September, 1975) is an Indian entrepreneur and podcaster known for his contributions to the e-commerce, health-tech, and startup ecosystems.
 He is the co-founder of Myntra, Cult.Fit, and Meraki Labs, and has played a significant role in shaping India's tech and entrepreneurial landscape.
 Mukesh has been listed in the Best 40 under 40 Entrepreneurs by Fortune Magazine.

 Early life and education

 Bansal was born in Haridwar, India.
-He completed his early education in Haridwar before pursuing a degree in Computer Science and Engineering at the Indian Institute of Technology Kanpur (IIT Kanpur).
+He completed his early education in Haridwar before pursuing a degree in Computer Science and Engineering at IIT Kanpur.
 His early interest in technology and entrepreneurship guided his career path in the tech industry.

 Career

 Early career

 After graduating from IIT Kanpur, Bansal began his career as a system analyst with Deloitte in Chicago.
 He later worked with several startups in Silicon Valley, including NexTag, Centrata, and NewScale.
 These roles provided him with substantial experience and insights, which he later applied to his ventures in India.